sasjs/cli.sasjs.io/docs/auth.md

 # sasjs auth

-`sasjs auth` provides authentication against a predefined SAS _target_.
+The `sasjs auth` command authenticates against a predefined SAS _target_.
 The following commands make use of authentication:

 * sasjs run
 * sasjs job execute